 WELCOME ABOARD!
-Reviewing the best iPhone, iPad and iPod Touch marine navigation and GPS related applications.
-And now Android Marine Apps too!
+Reviewing the best iPhone and iPad marine navigation and GPS related applications.

 Hi and thanks for this site.
 I'm somewhat computer retarted and have a few questions and hope you can help me.
 I live in the SF bay where I sail and have Navx on my macbook as well as my iphone and have been able to chart plot and upload NOAA charts.
 I'd like to buy an ipad and use it as my chartplotter when I head south to Mexico and further to south america.
 It seems I can buy Mexico charts through xtraverse, but I'm not sure which charts I would use further south.
 Navaronics is not supported by navx.
 Do I need to buy another software program?
 Thanks, chris

 Chris,Welcome, you can buy Navionics charts for use in iNavX for your iPad.
 I presently use the Navionics 1XG all of USA and the N. Bahamas in iNavx on my iPad and it works great.
 Navionics has a 3XG Caribbean, Central and South America.
 Check this out to see if it covers the area you need.In XTraverse make sure you list your device as iPad and software as iNavx.
 It will show you all the charts that are compatible.Good luck and stop back soon.
 Support the site by becoming a follower and spread the word to your fellow boaters.Mark